carriersounds/midiRipper/README.md

 ## Features

-- **Screen Pixel Sampling**: Samples screen pixels from a piano overlay at ~60fps using WinGDI bitmap sampling.
+- **Screen Pixel Sampling**: Samples screen pixels from a piano overlay at ~90fps using  bitmap sampling.
 - **MIDI File Generation**: Creates fully functional MIDI files using the [midifile library](https://github.com/craigsapp/midifile).
-- **Simple Setup**: Made in C++ with WinGDI for minimal dependencies (and because I've never used other GUI frameworks).
+- **Simple Setup**: Made in C++ with imGUI and Visual Studio
 - **Customizable Regions**: Define screen sample area, choose number of octaves to sample etc...

 ---

 ## How It Works

-1. **Pixel Sampling**: midiripper identifies piano key activity by sampling screen regions at a frame rate of ~60fps.
+1. **Pixel Sampling**: midiripper identifies piano key activity by sampling screen regions at a frame rate of ~90fps.
 Each sampled point corresponds to a specific piano key.
 2. **Note Detection**: Based on pixel color or brightness changes, it determines which keys are pressed.
 3. **Note**: The "not pressed" piano colors are sampled when sampling starts.
 It will assume a deviation from those colors is a pressed note.
 This makes it compatible with any piano colors.
 4. **MIDI Encoding**: Detected key events are converted into MIDI note events, and a MIDI file is generated.